DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>Eusexua is a mixed bag in terms of enjoyment and listenability.
 In my opinion, the majority of songs on here suffer from Twigs&#x27; desire to make the album sound as futuristic as possible, such that the final product is incredibly emotionally gripping yet very unpleasant, depressing, and sometimes creepy.
 I&#x27;m a big fan of artists experimenting and making experimental music, and she succeeds on balancing newish sounds with a vibe that doesn&#x27;t make me feel like I&#x27;m in a haunted house with a couple songs, namely &quot;Drums of Death&quot; and &quot;Sticky&quot;, but I think back on the entire album in the same way I think about Cronenberg&#x27;s &quot;Crimes of the Future&quot;; bleak dystopia with poisonous air and art meant to disgust because all everything else has been done before.
-Not to say that this album is disgusting, though Twigs has played around with body horror before.
+Not to say that this album is disgusting, though Twigs has played around with body horror before. <br>
 In summary, I appluad this album for getting a reaction out of me, but I&#x27;m not interested in listening to it again, save my favorite and most outlandish track compared to the rest of the album &quot;Childish Things&quot;.
 Again, it&#x27;s a mixed bag.
 </p>
   </div>